Rico Hoye: Early life and professional career

 Hoye was raised in Monroe, Michigan and Detroit, Michigan.
 His father, Bobby Hoye (1951–1996) was a professional super middleweight contender.
 Rico was raised by his grandfather Robert Hoye (1930–1999) a United States Army and Golden Gloves middleweight boxer.

 Both his father and grandfather brought him to the gym as an infant and he first competed at 7 years old.
-As a teenager, he was trained by his grandfather, and he was able to amass a 68-12 amateur record, including junior Olympic titles and Golden Gloves titles in Toledo and Detroit, and was hopeful for an opportunity to make the 1992 Olympic team.
+As a teenager, he was trained by his grandfather, and he was able to amass a 68–12 amateur record, including junior Olympic titles and Golden Gloves titles in Toledo and Detroit, and was hopeful for an opportunity to make the 1992 Olympic team.
 At that time, however, his grandfather was injured and wasn't able to train him and he strayed from the sport and became involved in street activity around his Detroit neighborhood.
 In a 1992 altercation at 17 years old, he shot and killed someone and spent 9 years in prison.
 While in prison, both his father and grandfather died.
 Upon his release from prison, he immediately began seriously training and was soon back in the ring competing.

 Hoye made his professional debut in June 2001 with a third round stoppage of Omar Pucci in Michigan.
 Over the next two years, Hoye scored twelve consecutive wins.
 He won the vacant IBA Continental Light Heavyweight title by decisioning Prince Badi Ajamu over 12 rounds in June 2003.

 Defenses and challenges

 Hoye made three defenses of his IBA regional title.
 He defeated Etienne Whitaker in October 2003, Donnell Wiggins in March 2004, and Montell Griffin in September 2004 in a bout which was also an International Boxing Federation eliminator for a world title shot.

-In March 2005, the 18-0 Hoye traveled to England to challenge Clinton Woods for the vacant IBF title, losing on a fifth-round technical knockout.
-In May 2007, Hoye challenged unbeaten Romanian boxer Adrian Diaconu for the WBC International light heavyweight title, an eliminator for the full WBC world title, and lost when the fight was stopped in the 3rd round.
+In March 2005, the 18–0 Hoye traveled to England to challenge Clinton Woods for the vacant IBF title, losing on a fifth-round technical knockout.
+In May 2007, Hoye challenged unbeaten Romanian boxer Adrian Diaconu for the WBC International light heavyweight title, an eliminator for the full WBC world title, but lost when the fight was stopped in the 3rd round.